-At the date of this report, the board has twelve members: the chairman, two executive directors and nine independent non-executive directors.
+At the date of this report, the board has eleven members: the chairman, two executive directors and eight independent non-executive directors.
 The board's members come from a range of backgrounds and the board is structured to ensure that no individual or group of individuals is able to dominate the decision-making process and that no undue reliance is placed on any individual.
 Within the board's overall risk and governance structure, the independent non-executive directors are responsible for contributing sound judgement and objectivity to the board's deliberations and the decision-making process.
 They also provide constructive challenge and scrutiny of the performance of management and delivery of the company's strategy.
-Further details of the directors and the changes to the board during the financial year can be found on page 31 of the Annual Report.
+Further details of the directors and the changes to the board during the financial year can be found on pages 2 and 52 of the annual report.

 The chairman is primarily responsible for leading the board and ensuring that it is able to operate effectively and efficiently.
-The chairman's role is to promote effective decision-making, challenge of executive management and constructive debate, including by facilitating contributions and engagement from all members of the board.
+The chairman's role is to promote effective decision-making, challenge of executive management and constructive debate, facilitating contributions including by and engagement from all members of the board.
 His other responsibilities include setting the agenda for board meetings, making sure that the directors receive information in an accurate, clear and timely manner, and ensuring that adequate time is available for discussion of relevant items by the board.
 The chairman is charged with ensuring that the directors continually update their skills and knowledge and that the performance of the board and the individual directors is evaluated on an annual basis.